GREEKC/hackathon-marseille/README.md

 ### Calanques hike

 Starting fromn the Luminy campus, we will walk to the [calanques](https://en.wikipedia.org/wiki/Massif_des_Calanques), first to the `Belvedere` (view point), and then down to the [Calanque of Sugiton](https://en.wikipedia.org/wiki/Calanque_de_Sugiton).

-IMPORTANT NOtE : This is a ~3h hike on good terrain, so dress accordingly if you come, with good shoes (at least trainers) and a little back pack with water (1.5L).
+IMPORTANT NOTE : This is a ~3h hike on good terrain, so dress accordingly if you come, with good shoes (at least trainers) and a little back pack with water (1.5L).

 ![Sugiton Calanque:](https://fr.wikipedia.org/wiki/Calanque_de_Sugiton#/media/File:Calanque_de_Sugiton.JPG)

 ### Diners